 How many?
 According to the statistics, German bakeries baked more than 70,000 tonnes of Christmas biscuits in 2016 and even baked more than 115,000 tonnes in the mid-1990s.
 These figures do not count the number of biscuits people bake at home.

-Houses and bakeries waft with the perfume of sweet biscuits and cinnamon.
+Houses and bakeries are perfumed with the smell of sweet biscuits and cinnamon.
 It is a difficult time of year if you are dieting!

 This recipe for Spritzgebäck is one of our traditional family recipes.
 My mother-in-law makes these every year and it is Peter’s favourite.
 While she was helping me today, Miss M decided that they are her favourites too.